-In 2017 there were no students issued with a Record of School Achievement (ROSA).
-There were however 4 students who completed Year 10 and now qualified to receive a ROSA when they leave school.
+In 2019 there were no students issued with a Record of School Achievement (ROSA).
+There was however 1 student who completed Year 10 and now qualified to receive a ROSA when they leave school.

 ~ 6 ~ Results of the Higher School Certificate (HSC)